 What about HDR?

-HDR stands for High Dynamic Range and available with a growing number of digital titles, but is becoming more common on Ultra HD Blu-ray Discs.
+HDR stands for High Dynamic Range and is available with a growing number of digital titles, but is now almost a standard on Ultra HD Blu-ray Discs.
 The new color standard (defined by either HDR10 or Dolby Vision specifications), adds more color depth, contrast, and detail in dark and light areas by increasing bit depth.
 But not many 4k TVs are equipped to display HDR, and neither are all streaming media players.
 The color spec requires HDMI 2.0a (a firmware upgrade to HDMI 2.0).
 Netflix, Amazon and Vudu apps will play 4k HDR titles if the TV supports it (Vudu HDR titles are Dolby Vision and not compatible with many TVs).
-Media players that support HDR include Roku Premiere, Roku Premiere+, Roku Ultra, Shield TV.
-Learn how to stream in HDR, and view a list of HDR titles available on Netflix.
+Media players that support HDR include Amazon Fire TV, Apple TV 4k, Chromecast, several Roku players and Streaming Stick, and Shield TV.

 [Note: This article was updated June 8, 2017.]